Lights out, anger sparks over canceled 3-D drone light show | Davao Today

 The Manic Nightnings Event Productions announced that they will reschedule the light show.
 (Editors note: the event was later announced to have been postponed again.)

-Ervince Apatan is a member of Blue Bridge, the official student publication of the Ateneo de Davao-Senior High School.
+Ervince Apatan is a member of Blue Bridge, the official student publication of the Ateneo de Davao-Senior High School.davao city, philippines